 Kakelo Empowerment Group, near Oyugis, Kenya (2015 funds)

-Due to the success and tremendous impact of previous Kakelo Empowerment Group well projects and the continued extreme need for water in additional nearby villages, funds raised by the 2015 Tour de H2O will be used to construct 5 new shallow water wells (as well as 5 pit latrines and hand-washing stations) in rural villages in Western Kenya.
-This project will be completed in Summer 2016.
+Due to the success and tremendous impact of previous Kakelo Empowerment Group well projects and the continued extreme need for water in additional nearby villages, funds raised by the 2015 Tour de H2O were used to construct 5 new shallow water wells (as well as 5 pit latrines and hand-washing stations) in rural villages in Western Kenya.

 Oyugis Market WASH Project, Kenya (2014 funds)